Home Health Burnout syndrome: causes, symptoms, what to do

 • irritability.

-• the desire to be more and more alone;
+• the desire to be alone more and more often;

 • negative statements on any occasion;

-People often confuse burnout syndrome with manifestation depression...
-Indeed, the clinical picture is quite similar - the same doom, inability to concentrate and a gloomy mood.
+People often confuse burnout syndrome with manifestation depression.
+Indeed, the clinical picture is quite similar - the same doom, inability to concentrate and gloomy mood.
 However, depression would be much more difficult to cope with.

 Emotional burnout

-Psychiatrist Herbert Freudenberg identified several stages in the development of a borderline emotional state:
+Psychiatrist Herbert Freudenberg outlined several stages of development of a borderline emotional state:

-1. The person is quite happy with life, but the nervous tension is constantly growing.
+1. The person is quite happy with life, but nervous tension is constantly increasing.

-2. Stress undermines self-confidence and the first signs of burnout in the form of fatigue and insomnia are already appearing.
+2. Stress undermines self-confidence and the first signs of emotional burnout appear in the form of fatigue and insomnia.

-3. The patient loses interest in work, does not have time to complete duties, and feels depressed.
+3. The patient loses interest in work, does not have time to fulfill responsibilities and feels depressed.

-4. Regular stress begins to affect relationships with colleagues and family, a person expresses his dissatisfaction for any reason.
-Physical health also suffers - colds become more frequent, immunity falls.
+4. Regular stress begins to affect relationships with colleagues and family, a person expresses his dissatisfaction with any reason.
+Physical health also suffers - colds become more frequent, immunity drops.

-It is worth noting that people who try to cope with problems with the help of alcohol or other stimulants further exacerbate the situation and risk bringing themselves to a mental breakdown.
+It is worth noting that people who try to cope with problems with the help of alcohol or other stimulants make the situation even worse and risk driving themselves to a mental breakdown.

 professional burnout